elec-e8408-mini-project-2025/project-documentation/README.md

 ![Web UI views](/dev-doc/web_ui_view.png "concept of web view")

-The LilyGo interface MUST refresh current hiking session every 0.2 seconds or faster.
+The LilyGo / smartwatch interface MUST refresh current hiking session every 0.2 seconds or faster.

 Changing the view on the Web Application MUST be faster than 0.5 seconds.

 ### Hardware interfaces

-The LilyGO application MUST use the touchScreen FT6336 using the pinout defined by LilyGO hardware:
+The smartwatch application MUST use the touchScreen FT6336 using the pinout defined by LilyGO / smartwatch hardware:

 - SDA: 23 pin
 - SCL: 32 pin
 - Interrupt: 38 pin

-The LilyGO application MUST use the BMA423 using the pinout defined by LilyGO hardware:
+The smartwatch application MUST use the BMA423 using the pinout defined by LilyGO / smartwatch hardware:

 - Interrupt: 39 pin